macroxue/bridge-solver/README.md

                          N ♠ KJT987 ♥ K5 ♦ 7 ♣ AQJ8
  W ♠ 3 ♥ J9764 ♦ Q642 ♣ KT2                      E ♠ Q64 ♥ QT8 ♦ KJ953 ♣ 94
                          S ♠ A52 ♥ A32 ♦ AT8 ♣ 7653
-N 13 13  0  0  1.4 s
+N 13 13  0  0  0.1 s   9.4 M
-S 13 13  0  0  0.1 s
+S 13 13  0  0  0.1 s   9.7 M
-H  7  7  6  5  0.8 s
+H  7  7  6  5  0.2 s  14.0 M
-D  6  6  6  6  1.3 s
+D  6  6  6  6  0.5 s  16.6 M
-C 13 13  0  0  0.1 s
+C 13 13  0  0  0.5 s  16.6 M
 ```
-Each line after the deal shows the strain to play, the number of tricks if
+Each line after the deal shows the strain to play, the number of tricks when
-South/North/West/East declares and the time for solving the strain.
+South/North/West/East declares respectively, the cumulative time and the peak
+memory usage.

 ## Solve a deal in a file